-Undergraduate engineering programs are separately accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC of ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
+Undergraduate engineering programs are separately accredited by the Engineering Accreditation Commission (EAC) of the ABET.
+EAC of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
 Specifics of accreditation are found in the sections devoted to each program on the following pages.